MileHacker Logo

 Photographic Highlights

-• Terraced fields in surrounding hills, especially lush green after monsoon.
+• Terraced fields in the adjacent hills, especially lush green after monsoon.

 • Early morning reflections on Begnas Lake.